 Our Advisory Committees are composed of expert individuals representing conservation organizations, Indigenous organizations, and federal and provincial governments.
-They will review proposals to determine if they address provincial conservation priorities and contribute to FCAS goals and objectives.
-Projects will then be ranked and prioritized, and recommended proposals forwarded to the FCAS Board of Directors for approval.
-It is important that your proposal be clear and complete in providing requested information on the grant application form as this is the only basis on which proposals for funding can be assessed.
+Proposals will be reviewed to determine if they address provincial conservation priorities, contribute to FCAS goals and objectives, and meet eligibility requirements.
+The proposed projects will be scored and ranked by the Advisory Committee and their recommendations are then forwarded to the FCAS Board of Directors for approval.

+Ensure the information provided on your application is accurate and complete before submission as this is the only basis for funding assessment.

 The results and outcomes of funded projects are expected to contribute to improving conservation of wild Atlantic salmon.
-Therefore, successful proposals for funding must incorporate clear and concrete objectives, and you must specify measurable performance indicators to assess each of the stated results and improvements in conservation.
+Successful proposals for funding must incorporate clear and concrete objectives, and you must specify measurable performance indicators to assess each of the stated results and improvements in conservation.